nikoheikkila/nikoheikkila.fi/src/pages/blog/don-t-use-bash-for-scripting-all-the-time/index.md

 Bash can be considered a _ubiquitous_ language, meaning it's installed nearly on any system you land on.
 It's hard to find a Linux-based operating system where either Bourne Again Shell (`bash`) or its older sibling Bourne Shell (`sh`) doesn't come pre-installed.

-Working with code requires using a shell for executing a series of simple repeating tasks.
+Working with code requires using a shell for executing a series of easy repeating tasks.
 It would be a burden to type these by hand every time you want something to happen.
 Using containers is a way to work around this problem but for environments where those are not supported, you would likely use Bash.

 Bash shines in small and efficient scripts which are designed mainly for one thing: repeating instructions you would otherwise type manually from top to bottom.
 Given a standard project this typically involves installing external packages, running tests, and performing general maintenance tasks for the project.